 Multiple Offenses

 The FAA is serious about enforcing reporting requirements.
-FAA 61.15 goes on to say that if you have 2 motor vehicle actions within a 3-year period, the FAA can revoke or suspend your pilot’s license.
+FAR 61.15 goes on to say that if you have 2 motor vehicle actions within a 3-year period, the FAA can revoke or suspend your pilot’s license.
 That’s significant because, if you’ve got one DUI, you need to avoid getting another one within 3 years, as it could jeopardize your medical certificate and your ability to fly.

 Equally important as a Notification Letter is whether the event needs to be disclosed on the airman medical application, also known as MedXpress Form 8500.